UKPLab/linspector-web/README.md

 We are using intrinsic data provided by [Şahin et al. (2019)](https://github.com/UKPLab/linspector) with a modified folder structure:

 - Probing tasks are title cased without spaces
-- Use ISO 639-1 codes for languages
+- Use ISO 639-1 codes (or ISO ISO 639-2 codes if there is no ISO 639-1 code) for languages
 - Folder names have to match database entries except for the spaces
 - `media/intrinsic_data/CaseMarking/de/ > train.txt, dev.txt, test.txt`